 Mindfulness is a simple technique that enables us to use our awareness to calm down, focus our thoughts, and create a more peaceful, loving state.
 Mindfulness has been shown to have a positive impact on health, general well-being, and peace of mind.
 We invite you to learn how to bring mindfulness into your daily life.
 This group is led by Chaplain Katherine Murray.
 Contact Katherine for information or to register at email@example.com or (317) 468-4124.
-Group meets from 1 p.m. – 2 p.m. on the first and third Mondays of the month.
+Group meets from 1 p.m. – 2 p.m. on the first and third Fridays of the month

 For those who have or are affected by Parkinson’s Disease.
 This is a self-help group run by and for people who live with the challenge of this chronic condition.
 It is a place to be yourself, to receive and share information, to offer mutual support and add a circle of friends.
-The group meets in the Keen classroom, on the lower level of the hospital, on the second Monday of each month from 2:30 p.m. – 4 p.m.
+The group meets in Classroom 4 on the lower level of the hospital, on the second Monday of each month from 2:30 p.m. – 4 p.m.
 For more information contact Kit at Hancock County Senior Services at (317) 462-3758 or email@example.com.

 Safe Sleep Classes